 How can homeowners prevent foundation problems in North Texas?

 To prevent foundation issues, keep soil moisture balanced all year.
 Don’t plant near the foundation, as plants can take water and dry out the soil.
-Be careful watering the foundation directly, especially with pier-and-beam foundations to avoid rot and mold.
+Be careful watering the foundation directly, especially with pier-and-beam foundations, to avoid rot and mold.

 What role does soil testing play in maintaining a healthy foundation?